suika2engine/suika2/README.md

 It provides developers with editing/debugging capabilities as well as an export function.

 Suika2 Studio is currently beta version.

+## Suika2 Pro

+Suika2 Pro is a developer tool for Suika2, available for Windows, macOS and Linux.
+It provides developers with a debugging capability and an export function.

+Suika2 Pro will be replaced by Suika2 Studio in the near future.

 ## Binary Distribution